ahmet-umut/game-1/README.md

 Normally, a Base class for Task.
 However, it is empty because apparently I do not yet need a base class in the current scenario.

 ### Agent
 The main class of the game.
 They are entities that exist in a 2d space.
-Each has a position, velocity and also a relative weapon position (for now 1d).
+Each has a position, velocity and also a **weapon position** defining how _swung_ the weapon is (For now it is a 1 dimensional variable.).
 They have a instance of a class named Tasks, I plan which to be the main way to control them.

 ### Task